-It takes on average between 10 and 20 hours to unload 1,000 TEUs compared to between 70 and 100 hours for a similar quantity of bulk freight.
+It takes, on average, between 10 and 20 hours to unload 1,000 TEUs compared to 70 and 100 hours for a similar quantity of bulk freight.
 With larger containerships, more cranes can be allocated to transshipment; 3 to 4 cranes can service a 5,000 TEU containership, while ships of 10,000 TEU can be serviced by 5 to 6 cranes.
-The latest generation of 18,000 to 20,000 TEU containerships requires 6 to 9 cranes to be effectively serviced.
+The latest generation of 18,000 to 24,000 TEU containerships requires 6 to 9 cranes to be effectively serviced.
 This implies that larger ship sizes do not have many differences in loading or unloading time, but this requires more yard equipment.
 A regular freighter can spend between half and two-thirds of its useful life in ports.
 With less time in ports, containerships can spend more time at sea generating revenue.
-Based on Automatic Identification Service (AIS) data, a containership spends around 40% of its time stationary.
+Automatic Identification Service (AIS) data shows that a containership spends around 40% of its time stationary.
 Further, on average, containerships are 35% faster than regular freighter ships (19 knots versus 14 knots).
 With all the above velocity factors taken into consideration, it is estimated that containerization has reduced travel time for freight by a factor of 80%.

 e.
 Warehousing and security

-The contents of the container are anonymous to outsiders as it can only be opened at the origin, at customs, and at the destination.
-Theft, especially those of valuable commodities, is considerably reduced, resulting in lower insurance premiums.
-It was a serious issue at ports before containerization, as longshoremen had direct access to the cargo they were handling.
+The contents of the container are anonymous to outsiders as containers can only be opened at the origin, customs, or destination.
+Theft of valuable commodities is considerably reduced, resulting in lower insurance premiums.
+It was a serious issue at ports before containerization, as longshoremen had direct access to the cargo they handled.

 Even if there are numerous advantages to the usage of containers, some challenges are also evident.